 According to the Bureau of Labor Statistics, the Consumer Price Index (an indicator that tracks the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services) rose 7.0% in one year.
 Buying power has been diminished, and the Fed has already increased interest rates to combat inflation.

 While the impending interest rate hikes aren’t sneaking up on anyone, they are altering the entire investing landscape.
 In particular, higher borrowing costs have led to an exodus out of high-growth tech companies with little to no revenue.
-Investors are more inclined to trade speculative earnings for value plays, as evidenced by the violent drop in the NASDAQ throughout most of 2022.
+Investors are more inclined to trade speculative earnings for value plays, as evidenced by the violent drop in the NASDAQ throughout most of the year.

 Is Now A Good Time To Buy Stocks?